A Purser at War : the career of John Speed RN

 However, Speed’s greatest experience must have been as Purser of the Macedonian.
-This was a fine, new 38-gun frigate, regarded as something of a “crack” ship, launched in 1809 and in 1812 under the command of Captain John Surnam Carden.
+This was a fine, new 38-gun frigate, regarded as something of a “crack” ship, was launched in 1809 and in 1812 was under the command of Captain John Surnam Carden.
 By this time Britain and the US were approaching war, though it did not stop Carden fraternising with the locals in Norfolk, Virginia, during one mission – where one of his frequent dinner guests was the American naval commander Stephen Decatur.
 In September 1812, Macedonian was ordered to escort an East Indiaman as far as Madeira and then cruise in search of prizes for as long as supplies held.
 Leaving Madeira on 22nd October, Macedonian had only been at sea for three days when near Cape Henry she had the misfortune to run into the American frigate USS United States, commanded by none other than Stephen Decatur.